Edgar Allan Poe Predicted Our Family Horrors!

 Here’s a Richard Parker coincidence not mentioned in the article: The Francis Speight foundered at sea in 1846.
 There were deaths and cannibalism aboard.
 One of the victims was a Richard Parker.

 Here’s another one: In Yann Martel’s fablelike Life of Pi, 16-year-old Pi Patel (the son of a zookeeper) is trapped for 227 days on a 26-foot lifeboat with a 450-pound Bengal tiger named Richard Parker.

 The latter doesn’t really count, though, as a synchronicity, because Martel knew about cabin boy Richard Parker and the Poe tale.

 I also use the Richard Parker story in my upcoming novel, Romancing the Raven, which explains how Poe learned about Richard Parker’s demise.
 The answer: time travel.

-Please share your strange coincidences and psychic predictions experiences below
+Please share your strange coincidences and psychic predictions experience below

 CRAIG: I knew about the Life of Pi coincidence (see above)- Perhaps Yann Martel, knew the Poe story?
-The Francis Speight story is also interesting as Arthur Gordon Pym of Nantucket was published in 1838 and the Francis Speight floundered in 1846.
+The Francis Speight story is also interesting.
+Arthur Gordon Pym of Nantucket was published in 1838 and the Francis Speight floundered in 1846.
 Another prediction or strange synchronicity perhaps?
-Are these coincidences or are people getting psychic glimpses into the future.
+Are these coincidences or are people getting psychic glimpses into the future?
 What do you think?